How to identify WordPress plugins with clean code

 2. Right-click and select “View Page Source”

-3. Press Ctrl+F and search for the plugin name
+3. Press Ctrl+F, or Cmd+F on Mac, and search for the plugin name

 Check the plugin code online